-In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.
+In the wake of the COVID-19 pandemic, millions of people stepped into remote work for the first time.

-I originally put these remote work tips together for the school where I serve on the board, but they quickly became requested from many other people I know.
+I originally put these remote work tips together for the school where I serve on the board, but they quickly became requested by many other people I know.

 Let’s dive in!

-The most counter-productive thing you can do right now is create a new morning routine.
+The most counter-productive thing you can do when starting a remote role for the first time is to create a new morning routine.

 The second most counter-productive thing you can do is change your existing morning routine.